arduino/docs-content/content/arduino-cloud/01.getting-started/09.arduino-cloud-for-business/contend.md

 ![Get started with the Web Editor](assets/web-editor-button.png "Get started with the Web Editor")

 ***To get started with the Web Editor, check the dedicated tutorial at [this link](https://docs.arduino.cc/arduino-cloud/getting-started/getting-started-web-editor).
-On the other hand, if you have already developed your sketch and you would like to import it in the Web Editor, see the corresponding documentation [here](https://docs.arduino.cc/arduino-cloud/tutorials/import-your-sketchbook-and-libraries-to-the-web-editor)***
+On the other hand, if you have already developed your sketch and you would like to import it into the Web Editor, see the corresponding documentation [here](https://docs.arduino.cc/arduino-cloud/tutorials/import-your-sketchbook-and-libraries-to-the-web-editor)***

 All the sketches you are going to create are individual and owned by the user that created them.
 Other members of the Shared Space can access your sketch in their Web Editor only if you share it with them.
 If you would like to do so, have a look at [this dedicated tutorial](https://docs.arduino.cc/arduino-cloud/tutorials/share-your-sketches).

-Keep in mind that your skecth may contain some sensitive data that you do not want to share with other members, like Wi-Fi credentials or API keys.
+Keep in mind that your sketch may contain some sensitive data that you do not want to share with other members, like Wi-Fi credentials or API keys.
 If this is the case, check [this tutorial](https://docs.arduino.cc/arduino-cloud/tutorials/store-your-sensitive-data-safely-when-sharing) to learn how to share sketches without sharing sensitive data.

 #### OTA Updates

 Arduino Cloud for Business integrates an amazing feature: Over-The-Air updates.
 This feature allows you to upload sketches wirelessly to your Arduino boards.
 This way, as soon as you have a compatible board connected to a WiFi/Ethernet network and configured to work with OTA, you will not need to physically connect the board to your computer in order to upload new sketches to it.
-Instead, everything will work over-the-air, even from remote.
+Instead, everything will work Over-The-Air, even from remote.

 ***Are you interested in learning how to perform an OTA update?
 Check [this tutorial](https://docs.arduino.cc/arduino-cloud/features/ota-getting-started#how-does-it-work).***